Conveniently located to serve San Diego, Oceanside, CA and Carlsbad, CA

 Before your surgery, Dr. Park and his nurses will see you at your preoperative appointment.
-During this appointment you will get another opportunity to ask any additional questions you may have with regard to surgery and review all the details of surgery again.
+During this appointment, you will get another opportunity to ask any additional questions you may have with regard to surgery and review all the details of the surgery again.

 You will be provided with prescriptions for medications required after surgery.
 You will also be provided with instructions to prepare for surgery, including guidelines on drinking, eating, smoking, and avoiding certain medications or supplements.

 While preparing for surgery, make sure to make arrangements to have a family member or friend drive you home after surgery.
 You may also want to have someone help you for a couple of days while you recover.